votchallenge/trax/docs/api_cpp.rst

       Creates a polygon region object for a given amout of points.
 Note that the coordinates of the points are arbitrary and have to be set after allocation.

+   .. cpp:function:: static Region create_mask(int x, int y, int width, int height)

+      Creates a mask region object of given size.
+Note that the mask data is not initialized.

    .. cpp:function:: ~Region()

       Releases region, frees allocated memory.